academie-de-espee/earl-marshal/rapier/rules-update-2020-07.md

 # Updated guidance for armor coverage

-The [new society handblook](https://www.sca.org/wp-content/uploads/2020/04/FencingMarshalsHandbookApril2020.pdf) includes images that explicity define the minimum armor coverage required for torso armor, gorget, and mask coverage on pages 19, 20, and 21 respectively.
+The [new society handblook](https://www.sca.org/wp-content/uploads/2020/04/FencingMarshalsHandbookApril2020.pdf) includes images that explicity defines the minimum armor coverage required for torso armor, gorget, and mask coverage on pages 19, 20, and 21 respectively.
 All participants must meet these standards.

 # Thrown Cloaks